 Age: age estimate entered for that fish in Ohio Fisheries Information System database.
 This is the age estimated by reader 1, reader 2, or reader 3.
-This is not a separate age estimate.
-Each fish had only up to 3 age estimates per structure.
+This is not a unique, separate age estimate.
+Each fish had only up to a total of 3 age estimates per structure.